Our soap is certified

-Our soaps are suitable for all purposes
+Our soaps are multipurpose

-- Face and body soap (for adults, children and even babies)
+- Face and body soap (for adults, children, and even babies)

 - Laundry detergent